Projectors

 This mostly applies to PC, where cards like the GTX 2080 Ti can actually pull off 120 frames per second in certain games while running in 4K.
 The PS4 Pro and Xbox One X won’t allow 120Hz in 4K anyway.
 At most you’ll be able to get 120Hz in 1440p with some televisions and monitors, though you’re more likely to be limited to 120Hz in 1080p, even if you have a very fast 2K display.

 So, if you currently have a top of the line NVIDIA card, go into the NVIDIA Control Center and change display settings as described above.
-Force 8-bit colour, limited RGB, and 4:2:0 chroma subsampling.
+Force 8-bit color, limited RGB, and 4:2:0 chroma subsampling.
 Right click on your Windows desktop, go into display settings there, and make sure HDR is unchecked.
 This’ll save every bit of bandwidth possible so you can squeeze those 120 frames per second via HDMI 2.0 whenever possible.

 Several “buts” if we’re being honest.
 If you’re on PC, then you may as well save yourself all this video math by going with DisplayPort, which since version 1.3 has been able to do 4K 120Hz with ease thanks to an effective bandwidth of nearly 30Gbps.
 This is why you have plenty of wonderful 100Hz and above monitors in and around 4K to choose from in the PC realm, as DisplayPort is standard in that context.
 However, HDMI offers a far more universal approach and works equally well for PCs, consoles, and a whole host of input sources, like streaming boxes.
 While USB-C alt mode may increase the ubiquity of DisplayPort, for now HDMI is the more popular.
 Which is why we thought you’d want to know that 4K 120Hz is already doable with HDMI.